rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/21_lecture-M3.md

 		- u can even check ur Public Static IP address on - https://whatismyipaddress.com/
 		- so if u give this link to a Victim (& what if it's a hacker) - then he/she will able to know ur Public Static IP address ✔
 		- so it's a loophole for u as a attacker ✔
-	- so we'll use a different tool for making the localhost link world-wide
+	- so we'll use a different tool for making the localhost link world-wide , instead of "ngrok" tool

 ### Practical Work : combining cloudflared tool with camphish tool
 - Q : why we're using cloudflared tool ✔